MindviewLLC/MindviewLLC-hugo/README.md

-# The Software Architecture Forum Hugo Static Site Source
+# The MindView LLC Hugo Static Site Source

+- [ ] Page: Books

 - [ ] Page: Past projects and products, with images of all book and other projects.